-The 218 stem samples are equivalent to 11.2% of all the individuals, and 65 species are 30.4% of all the species identified in the quadrat.
+The 218 stem samples are equivalent to 11.2% of all the individuals, and 65 species are 30.4% of all the species identified in the guadrat.
 Elements of stem cross section of hardwood species are composed of vessels, fibers, axial and radial parenchyma.
 Concerning vessel arrangement, 172 samples had diffused, 43 had radial, and three had tangential arrangements.
 When classifying the species with regard to radial distribution of vessels, 35.8% were radial pore multiple, and 64.2% were solitary pore.
 Classifying 139 species described by Loureiro, Freitas, J. e Freitas, C. (1997), Loureiro et al., (2000) and SUDAM (1981), 30.2% were radial pore multiple, and 69.8% were solitary pore.
 Both classifications were similar to each other, but there is subjectivity involved in distinguishing radial pore multiples from solitary pores.
-When classifying with respect to whether parenchyma was independent from vessels or enclosed vessels, apotracheal parenchyma was 53.7%, and paratracheal parenchyma was 46.3%.
-This is an objective classification, but the results were different from those described in the above-mentioned references (apotracheal: 34.5%, paratracheal: 65.5%).
+When classifying with respect to whether parenchyma was independent from vessels or enclosed vessels,

 Figure 2.
-Height class of trees and palms (trees: $D \ge 5$ cm).
+Height class of trees and palms (trees: D≥5 cm).